RealTimeChris/DiscordCoreAPI/Documentation/Examples/Login.md

 ### **Login/Instantiation of the Library:**
 ---
-- Install the dependencies and `#include Index.hpp`.
+- Install the dependencies and `#include DiscordCoreClient02.hpp`.
 - Create a string with your bot's token.
 - Run the `DiscordCoreAPI::DiscordCoreClient::finalSetup(botToken)` function, using your bot token as an argument.
 - Run the `DiscordCoreAPI::DiscordCoreClient::runBot()` function.